marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 For example:

-``martinize2 -f 181L_clean.pdb -o t4l_only.top -x t4l_cg.pdb -ss etcetc``
+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ss HHHHHHHHHH``

-will use the ``etcetc`` dssp formatted string that the user provides to specify how the secondary structure is treated, which must contain the same number of characters as the residues you have in the protein.
+will read the ``HHHHHHHHHH`` dssp formatted string, indicating that there are exactly 10 residues in the input pdb which should all be treated as part of a helix.
+If the string provided does not contain the same number of residues as the input file, an error will be raised.

+Alternatively in this case, as we know everything should be a helix, the same result can be achieved through using a single letter as described above:

+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ss H``

+If instead we needed to assert that only the first five residues are in a helix, and the final five are coiled, we must we the full length string again:

+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ss HHHHHCCCCC``